FLIER round 2 participants

 Read more from Tim: 'Asking questions of the heart'.

-Dr Muireann Coen, Director of Oncology Discovery Safety Science, AstraZeneca
+Dr Muireann Coen, Senior Director, Head of Safety Science and Discovery, Oncology Safety, AstraZeneca

 (Job title at the start of the programme: Dr Muireann Coen, Associate Director of Oncology Safety, AstraZeneca)